dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR02.md

 ### 7.4 Looping

 Control constructs are the other main kind of looping constructs.
-Common Lisp's looping facilities are--in addition to being quite powerful and flexible--an interesting lesson in the have-your-cake-and-eat-it-too style of programming that macros provide.
+Common Lisp's looping facilities are -- in addition to being quite powerful and flexible -- an interesting lesson in the have-your-cake-and-eat-it-too style of programming that macros provide.

 As it turns out, none of Lisp's 25 special operators directly support structured looping.
 All of Lisp's looping control constructs are macros built on top of a pair of special operators that provide a primitive goto facility.
 4 Like many good abstractions, syntactic or otherwise, Lisp's looping macros are built as a set of layered abstractions starting from the base provided by those two special operators.